Drathal/portfolio/projects/adapive_survey_questback.md

 link: '/projects/adaptive_survey_questback/index.html'
 ---

-In this Project i build a responsive Layput for the Questback EFS System that adapts, all Questiontypes, to all Screensizes.
+In this Project i build a responsive Layout for the Questback EFS System that adapts, all Question types, to all Screen sizes.

 {{PHP}}
 {{Javascript}}